 Intro to Demand Planning

 Predicting consumer demand is a tough nut to crack.
-The most effective demand planners have the tools to forecast demand accurately and execute a confident supply chain strategy to meet future in its tracks...
+The most effective demand planners have the tools to predict demand accurately and execute a confident supply chain strategy to meet future demand in its tracks...

 What Is Demand Planning?

 Demand planning, a key function of supply chain management, is the process of forecasting demand for a product or service, and executing a strategy across supply chain operations so that future demand can be met efficiently.
 The function of demand planning is to map out statistical forecasts across all areas of supply chain; accurate forecasts are a result of excellent demand planning.

 The Critical Importance of Demand Planning

 Demand planning is an essential business planning function: It tells you where you’re headed, when you’ll get there, and how to adjust and automate operations and finances accordingly.
 Dynamic, highly accurate forecasts inspire confident demand plans, which enable teams to work together in order to meet future demand targets within budget and hit revenue goals.

 Supply chains are complex beasts with lots of moving, co-dependent parts.
 Often, however, the data and processes unique certain areas of supply chain can become siloed, rather than fluid, collaborative, and efficient.
 What this means is that each aspect of a supply chain can have a direct effect on the financial and operational stability of a company.
 If a company can accurately predict demand—and plan accordingly—the more efficient its supply chain will be and the more quickly a product can get into the hands of a consumer.